mrgb7/playground/CHAOS_TESTING.md

 1. **Always run cleanup** after testing
 2. **Monitor system resources** during execution
 3. **Review logs** for unexpected behaviors
-4. **Run regularly** to catch regressions
+4. **Run regularly** to catch regressions (but locally, not in CI)
 5. **Update tests** when adding new features

 ## Conclusion

-The chaos testing script provides comprehensive validation of system robustness and helps ensure production readiness by testing various failure scenarios and edge cases.
-Regular execution helps maintain system reliability and catch issues before they reach production environments.
+The chaos testing script provides comprehensive validation of system robustness for **local development and manual testing**.
+While it cannot be integrated into CI/CD pipelines due to Multipass virtualization requirements, it serves as an essential tool for thorough pre-release validation and developer confidence testing.
+Regular execution on developer machines helps maintain system reliability and catch issues before they reach production environments.